LG U.K. says that the LG G3 will feature a 2TB microSD slot

 posted on May 25, 2014, 11:04 AM 0

 I really want the g3.
 I was already a little disappointed by it having 801 but that's not a huge deal but if it only has 2gb of ram I'm out.
 I've been eagerly waiting months for this but not if it has those specs.
 I'm stoked on the 5.5 in compact design though and I love the metal look plastic or not.
 Anyways I hope there are more than just slight camera upgrades 1440 p screen and 801 soc

 posted on May 25, 2014, 11:09 AM 1

 Each TB is equivalent to 1024 GB, not 1000.

+In theory, yes.
+In the real world, no. SD cards and HDDs are made with some other standard, in which 1 TB is equal 1000 GB.
 You can check your hard drive or SD card via your PC or your phone.
 A 16gb card would show 14.91gb or something like that, not 16gb.